aws-samples/automated-iot-fleet-provisioning-by-claim/README.md

 1) Make sure to enable Fleet Index Settings (Thing Indexing) in IoT Core / Settings.
 2) Execute main.py from the edge to issue your initial production certs (from the bootstrap certs)
-3) From IoT Core, select Manage and click on your newly created thing, and modify the cert issuance date e.g. (20180630).
+3) From IoT Core, select Manage and click on your newly created thing, and modify the cert issuance date e.g. (20180630). yyyymmdd
 4) In IoT Core, Go to the Test console and subscribe to all topics (#).
 Note the published message to the device to rotate.
 5) Back at the edge, modify the run_provisioning method by passing in (True) and re-run.
 6) Observe the swap in certificates, and the new date and cert association for the THING in IoTCore.